13 Filesystem and Input/Output (IO)

 13.1.5 The standard error

-The standard error (a.k.a. the stderr) works exactly the same as the stdout.
+The standard error (a.k.a. the stderr) works exactly the same as stdout and stdin.
 You just call the getStdErr() function from the std.io module, and you get the file descriptor to stderr.
 Ideally, you should write only error or warning messages to stderr, because this is the purpose of this channel.

 13.2 Buffered IO